Mortgage Q&A: “What is lender-paid mortgage insurance?”

 Monthly mortgage payment = $477.42 + $0 = $477.42

-As you can see, the option with lender-paid mortgage insurance is actually cheaper in terms of total monthly payment, despite a higher mortgage rate.
+As you can see, the option with lender-paid mortgage insurance is actually cheaper (by about $40) in terms of total monthly payment, despite a higher mortgage rate.

-However, the borrower-paid option will eventually become cheaper once the mortgage insurance no longer needs to be paid.
+However, the borrower-paid option will eventually become cheaper once the monthly mortgage insurance premium no longer needs to be paid.

-But that’s only the case if you keep your home loan long enough to see that benefit.
-So how long you plan to keep the mortgage matters a lot as well.
+But that would only be the case if you keep your home loan long enough to see that benefit.

 Advantages of Lender-Paid Mortgage Insurance

-- May equate to a lower monthly housing payment
+- May equate to a lower total monthly housing payment

-- May qualify for a larger loan amount
+- May qualify for a slightly larger loan amount

 One of the biggest advantages of LPMI is that you don’t have to pay mortgage insurance premiums.

-As we saw from the example, this can equate to a lower monthly mortgage payment in some cases, which is generally a good thing.
+As we saw from the example above, this can equate to a lower monthly mortgage payment in some cases, which is generally a good thing.

 Of course, if you go with borrower-paid mortgage insurance (BPMI), your monthly mortgage payment will be lower once the mortgage insurance is no longer required.